fnauman/fnauman.github.io/_pages/about.md

 title: "About"
 ---

-I work on accretion disks, dynamos, machine learning and Taylor Couette Flow.
+I work as a data scientist at 2MNordic IT Consulting AB in Gothenburg, Sweden.
+I have interests in using machine learning in fluid dynamic and astrophysics.